ghc-proposals/ghc-proposals/proposals/0000-linear-types.rst

 Inference
 ---------

 - There is no systematic account of type inference.
-Can it be made predictable when a type annotation is required?
-For compatibility reasons, we want to infer unrestricted arrows conservatively, but experience shows that it can result in very surprising type errors.
+Unification up to the theory of semi-ring being undecidable, there is no theoretically obvious solution.
+We need to balance the requirement of discharging as many instances as possible with needing type annotation only in predictable locations.
+A naive approach, deployed in the prototype implementation, simply infers unrestricted arrows whenever it isn't immediately obvious that another kind of multiplicity is required, but experience shows that it can result in very surprising type errors.
 See Inference_ for more details.

-- In the formalism, case expressions are indexed by a multiplicity:
-  ``case_p`` (and similarly ``let x::(p)``).
+- In Core, case expressions are indexed by a multiplicity: ``case … of x::(p) _ {…}`` (and similarly ``let x::(p)``).
 In the surface language, we can deduce the multiplicity in equations when there is a type annotation.

   ::